balakreshnan/mfggpts/README.md

 Idea is to create a GPT model that can generate manufacturing related text.
 This can be used for generating manufacturing related text for various applications like chatbots, documentation, etc.

-GPT is for Industry specific information and compliance and also OSHA and ISA 85 type of information.
+GPT is for Industry specific information and compliance and also OSHA, ISA 95, Cyber security information.

+Intent of this project is to provide Standards and compliance for Manufacturing industry in your finger tips.

 ## Architecture